Monetary Policy Committee

 The MPC is subject to the remit for the MPC and the MPC charter, and members must also follow the code of conduct.
 These documents are published under Monetary Policy Framework.

-Yuong Ha is Manager for International and Markets Analysis at the Reserve Bank.
-His career has spanned several economics and financial markets roles at the Reserve Bank, as well as secondments to the IMF and Statistics NZ.
-Mr. Ha has been appointed for a one year term to ensure that the MPC is fully resourced whilst the role of Chief Economist at the Reserve Bank is vacant.
+Yuong Ha is the Chief Economist at the Reserve Bank.
+His career has spanned several economics and financial markets roles at the Reserve Bank of New Zealand, as well as secondments to the IMF and Statistics NZ.
+Mr. Ha was appointed for a one year term from April 2019-2020 while the role of Chief Economist was vacant.
+He has now taken on the role of Chief Economist formally (the current term remains the same).

 Professor Caroline Saunders holds a PhD in Agricultural Economics.
 She is currently Professor of International Trade and the Environment and Director, Agribusiness and Economics Research Unit, at Lincoln University.
 Professor Saunders is a Director on the board of Landcare Research NZ, and sits on the Biosecurity Ministerial Advisory Committee.
 She is a former director of AgriQuality and Council member for the Royal Society of New Zealand.
-Professor Saunders has been appointed for a four year term.
+Professor Saunders has been appointed for a four year term from April 2019-2023.